Contact Info / Websites

 That may sound like a minor nit pick but you've yet to hear about how exactly you go about upgrading your traits as a character.
 The marksman proficiency makes sense, you go to a shooting range and hit targets and complete "challenges" until you max out and you leave the shooting range instantly because you instantly stop giving a shit about completing these "challenges".
 The lung capacity proficiency makes sense because in order to increase it you have to spend time underwater.
 How do you increase your strength?
 You punch people.
 That's about it.
 Oh, sure, you could play sports but what asshole actually wants to play tennis?
 Punching people might be tedious as all Hell but when you get right down to it, the only thing more boring than golf is tennis.
 Also, just to salt the wounds even further, there exists gyms in the game that you can't use.
 What retard made the decision to not let you use the gyms to increase your strength?
 Probably the same fucktard who wrote most of the satire.

 Oh yeah, I forgot about that, all throughout the game, particularly the radio stations, you'll hear almost nothing but variants of "Women are all feminazis" but nothing about the men's right movement, as in the guys that want to return women's rights to the days of the 1920's and claim that women have not only never been oppressed by men but that men are oppressed by women.
 Fair and balanced indeed.
 You see, well written satire is supposed to be objective and expose the flaws in arguments made by every party, it isn't supposed to take one side.
 Yes, there are instances in which the script does this but it is very, very, limited by comparison of what it obviously wants to be about.
 I can only recall one instance in which the satire lances misogyny rather than supporting it outright and that's when someone calls Chattersphere and talks about how gay marriage is so much better than heterosexual marriage because women always gain weight after the fact and Michelle questions what he looks like to which he responds "I can almost see my penis!"
+However, in this game it becomes quickly apparent that the female characters written into this game are not characters of their own identities but are instead constructs designed to echo the writer's world view.

 One of the latest innovations is the stock market, which is totally useless for any purpose other than just serving as a virtual bank so that the local hospital doesn't rob me of $3000.00 and I can gyp the taxi driver for a nearly free teleportation to my desired destination.
 Yes, I am aware of the assassination missions in which you can use insider trading but one of those assassination attempts is actually missing an opportunity to make money; the assassination on Jay Norris; there are no competing companies to invest in prior to Norris' death that function like any of the other assassination missions, in fact, the only known competing company "Fruit computers" is nowhere to be found on the stock market and Norris himself makes a remark about how they're clear competitors just before his death.